noy4/KuwaCoin-Faucet/packages/interface/src/routes/[slug]/developer.md

-# Kuwa Coin 開発
+# Development of Kuwa Coin

-## 目的
+## Purpose

-ブロックチェーン開発の流れをアウトプットして理解
+To understand the flow of Blockchain Development by outputting it

-## 構成
+## Structure

 - npm workspaces
 - Hardhat
 - SvelteKit
   - UnoCSS
     - Daisy UI
-    - Icons
+    - Pure CSS Icons

-## やったこと
+## What I did

-- scafold-eth 写経、構成理解
+- Copy scafold-eth, understand its structure
-- yarn v3 試す
+- Try yarn v3
-- yarn workspaces 試す
+- Try yarn workspaces

 <!--  -->